poppinss/co-compose/README.md

 ### Final Handler
 The final handler is a executed when the entire middleware chain ends by calling `next`.
 This makes it easier to execute custom functions, which are not part of the chain, however must be executed when chain ends.

-> The arguments are customizable for the final handler
+> Also, the arguments for the final handler can be different from the middleware arguments

 ```js
 async function fn1 (ctx, next) {